-As there are a number of open source or freeware tools available for IP impairment, why should one use a commercial tool?
-We get this question a lot, and it is good question with a lengthy answer.
+As there are a number of open-source or freeware tools available for IP impairment, why should one use a commercial tool?
+We get this question a lot, and it is a good question with a lengthy answer.
 Freeware impairment tools have their uses, and so do commercial solutions.
-It all depends what you want to do, and how do you want to do it.
+It all depends on what you want to do, and how do you want to do it.

-At first, for those not yet familiar on the subject: what is IP impairment testing and why would someone want to do such a thing?
+At first, for those not yet familiar with the subject: what is IP impairment testing and why would someone want to do such a thing?
 A live network will always have some challenges.
-Packets will be lost on the way, they will be delayed, fragmented, arrive in the wrong order or become corrupted.
+Packets will be lost on the way, they will be delayed, fragmented, arrive in the wrong order, or become corrupted.
 The line may be completely down at times.
-Also there may be times with bursts of traffic, or network overload.
+Also, there may be times with bursts of traffic or network overload.
 IP impairment is done in order to create these live network conditions to test a network’s robustness.

 As a rough summary, freeware tools are a feasible option when you are doing manual testing with basic impairments to a limited amount of traffic in an environment that is not time-critical.
 If this is not the case, you will need to go for a commercial tool.
 Please check the infographic guide for more details.